 Scraping the Training Corpus

-Here is an example of the soup special board:
+Here is an example of an image that should be the “not soup” category:

-In order to tell which photos were soup menus and which were not (to avoid sending messages that are not soup menus) I need to train an image classifier.
-Thankfully Tensorflow has a precanned retraining script with great documentation for retraining an existing ImageNet classier.
+In order to tell which photos were specials boards and which were not I need to train an image classifier.
+Thankfully Tensorflow has a retraining script with great documentation for retraining an existing ImageNet classier.
 After an original test with the default retraining setting I switched from using the regular ImageNet classifier to a MobileNet classifier to cut operating costs.
 I dubbed it the the Mobile Soup classifier.
 It resulted in a cool savings of:

 - ~10x reduction model size.
 85mb to 8.9mb (important since AWS Lambda constrains the size of your deployment bundle)